discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 <Beginner>

 The **<Specialization text="Condi Firebrand" name="Firebrand"/>** is a self-sufficient DPS build, which is not entirely relying on support from the party.
 This is achieved by bringing slightly more than 50% <Boon name="Quickness" /> to the party.
+Further, this build brings <Boon name="Stability"/> for the team.
 Don't be fooled though; the DPS sacrifice is neglectible so that the <Specialization text="Condi Firebrand" name="Firebrand"/> maintains consistent very high DPS.
 In addition to that, a free utility slot allows the <Specialization text="Condi Firebrand" name="Firebrand"/> to adapt to almost any situation and fill the parties needs ideally.

 The beginner version should not be played in the slot of a <Boon name="Quickness" />-provider.
 Instead, it is a fully fledged DPS class!
 The added <Boon name="Quickness" /> will help to cover potential gaps in <Boon name="Quickness"/> application and alleviate some of stress the <Boon name="Quickness" />-provider might face.